 By now, the allegations in these claims are commonplace.
 The lawsuits alleged that these drug companies charged government health care programs with inflated prices for prescription drugs.
 This case spun out into an MDL in the District of Massachusetts.

 Both lawsuits were filed under the U.S. False Claims Act – a whistleblower statute – by Ven-A-Care of the Florida Keys Inc., a specialty pharmacy.
 The law allows whistle-blowers to file on behalf of the government and share in any recovery.
 Their lawyers are pocketing some real cash, Ven-A-Care gets some found money (between the two, $8.3 million), and the states make out well, too.
 The big ones bring home the real bacon: Texas will receive $29.5 million, Florida $20.2 million, and New York $79 million.

 Bloomberg reports that Sandoz’s owner, Novartis, denies responsibility, in spite of forking over $66 million.
 The claims were “unfounded,” and Sandoz settled “to end the uncertainty of protracted litigation,” a Novartis spokesman said in an email.
 “Sandoz is committed to conducting business in compliance with all applicable laws and regulations, as well as our own high ethical standards.”

 This law offends my sensibilities to the extent that clients who suffered little injury are being richly compensated.
 I’m a personal injury lawyer.
-I’m used to injury being required for a recovery.
+I’m used to the injury being required for recovery.
 But, ultimately, are these lawsuits for the public good?
 Do they save us all money in the long run even if someone is, in a sense, “getting over”?
-Yes and yes.
+Yes, and yes.